Monday, April 10, 2017

 In the United States, much political angst arises from disputes over whether more effective educational and social policies will succeed in lifting people out of poverty and dysfunctional behaviors.
 When I was a child, I often heard the axiom, “You can take the boy out of the country, but you can’t take the country out of the boy.”
 Today, the corresponding axiom would seem to be, “You can take the boy out of the ghetto, but you can’t take the ghetto out of the boy.”
 The reality is that you can take the country or ghetto out of the boy, but this won’t transfer to his children by his genes.

 What we are now discovering is that environment and experience affect the expression of genes.
 Whether or not genes are accessible for readout often depends on the environment.
 People have underestimated their capacity to sculpt their own brains, attitudes, and behavior by controlling experiences that affect gene expression.
-However, though people may control to some extent how their own genes are expressed, there won’t be any biological transfer to their heirs.
+Though people may control to some extent how their own genes are expressed, there won’t be any biological transfer to their heirs.
 Environmental and cultural influences do of course transfer, so one’s heirs can be taught how to likewise exert control over how their genes are expressed.

 Having the right chemicals in the right environment at the right time is believed by most scientists to be all that is needed for creating life and shaping the mental life of the individual.
 To them, life seems like a highly improbable occurrence.
 But it did happen, and even more improbable, there may be a life force that sustains it.